 Hailed as “a great organist” displaying “phenomenal technique and sheer musicality” (Bloomberg News), James Kennerley is a multi-faceted musician, working as a conductor, keyboardist, singer, and composer.
 His performances are known for their illustrious flair and thrilling virtuosity, subtlety and finesse, drawing on the full resources of the instrument.
 James’ YouTube performances have enjoyed worldwide popularity and millions of views globally.

-Mr. Kennerley is a recognized specialist in the realm of early music, and has collaborated with William Christie, Richard Egarr, Nicholas McGegan, Christopher Hogwood, Monica Huggett, Julian Wachner, Gary Thor Wedow, among others.
+A recognized specialist in the realm of early music, Mr. Kennerley has collaborated with William Christie, Richard Egarr, Nicholas McGegan, Christopher Hogwood, Monica Huggett, Julian Wachner, Gary Thor Wedow, among others.
 He has given solo harpsichord concerts throughout the United States and Europe to great acclaim.
-A member of NYC-based early music ensemble, Sonnambula, Mr. Kennerley recently recorded virtuosic works for harpsichord by sixteenth-century English composer John Bull to be released on Centaur Records.
+A longtime member of NYC-based early music ensemble, Sonnambula, Mr. Kennerley recently recorded virtuosic works for harpsichord by sixteenth-century English composer John Bull, released on Centaur Records.
 Sonnambula is ensemble in residence with the Metropolitan Museum Art for the 2018-2019 season.
 He is also a member of New Vintage Baroque, a cutting-edge ensemble dedicated to the performance of early music and contemporary repertoire.

 Mr. Kennerley holds degrees from Cambridge University and The Juilliard School.
 He has studied the organ with David Sanger, Thomas Trotter and McNeil Robinson, and harpsichord with Kenneth Weiss, Peter Sykes, and Richard Egarr.
 He holds the prestigious Fellowship of the Royal College of Organists diploma.

 Last updated in September 2019.
 Please contact us directly for the most up-to-date biographical and promotional material for concerts etc.